kyleranous/machinelearning/MachineLearning.md

 [Example Script](linear_regression.py)

-Linear Regression is one of the most basic forms of machine learning and is used to predict numeric values.
+Linear Regression is one of the most basic machine learning algorithms and is used to predict numeric values.

 Linear Regression Function: `y = mx + b`